 Why Are You Taking CBD Oil?

-It also depends on why you are taking CBD oil.
-For example, if you’re taking CBD for insomnia, you may not get a sedated or groggy feeling that you often get from prescription sleeping pills… but many have reported that they get better sleep, longer sleep, or an uninterrupted sleep that they haven’t felt in years.
+The feeling you get from CBD depends on why you are taking CBD oil.
+For example, if you’re taking CBD for insomnia, you should not experience the sedated or groggy feeling that you often get from prescription sleeping pills… but many have reported that they get better sleep, longer sleep, or an uninterrupted sleep that they haven’t felt in years.
 Again, while CBD may not make you feel sleepy, you’ll be in a state of calm that will help you fall asleep, and you’ll wake up feeling rested, like you’ve had a great night’s sleep.

 Realistic Expectations With CBD